Key takeaways

 - OpenAI's "harness engineering" philosophy treats repo structure, CI, and docs as the primary interface for agents — not prompts

-- 13K GitHub stars in three weeks signals strong demand for issue-tracker-driven agent orchestration
+- 25K+ GitHub stars by June 2026 (13K in the first three weeks) signals strong demand for issue-tracker-driven agent orchestration

 FAQ